 Instances of ideas can be copied as many times as needed by the copyright owner, but they cannot be copied by the consumer of this content because they are not the copyright owners.
 The owner of a song, therefore, can copy the song as many times, but the receivers of such individual copies are not entitled to further copying.
 This is because the copyright owner creates an instance of the idea, but the receiver of the copyrighted content is not entitled to creating further instantiation.

 Copyrights Are Essential, But Patents Are Not

-By asserting a copyright, I’m not asserting an ownership of ideas, even when I might have socialized new ideas.
+By asserting copyright, I’m not asserting ownership of ideas, even when I might have socialized new ideas.
 You are therefore free to use the ideas in whatever way you like.
-However, I must assert a copyright in order to maintain the ability to update my specific expression of the idea in future.
-If I do not assert the copyright, I (might) lose the ability to edit my posts, print them on paper, or convert them into an e-book for further distribution (in case someone else asserts such an ownership).
+However, I must assert copyright in order to maintain the ability to update my specific expression of the idea in the future.
+If I do not assert the copyright, I (might) lose the ability to edit my posts, print them on paper, or convert them into an e-book for further distribution (in case someone else asserts such ownership).

 My assertion of copyrights is quite like the assertion of ownership of physical property—e.g. house, car, table, etc. If I don’t assert this right, and someone claims the property, then I would need their permission to even use the property or modify it.
-Copyrights are therefore essential for me to keep using and distributing my content, and they don’t stifle free market competition like patents because you can very well use the ideas herein and produce a much better-articulated post than mine.
+Copyrights are therefore essential for me to keep using and distributing my content, and they don’t stifle free-market competition like patents because you can very well use the ideas herein and produce a much better-articulated post than mine.
 We can compete with each other by producing better and better articulations of ideas, rather than on preventing someone to use the idea itself because I just happened to articulate it first.